 Downgrades are not permitted during the season, but riders may apply in writing to the Series Administrator to downgrade from Pro at the end of the season.

 A rider moving from Am to Pro will be classified as a Pro Rookie in his/her first season of competing and will be eligible to compete for the Pro Rookie title.

 The purpose of the Amateur category is to provide an accessible and affordable racing platform to encourage recreational riders to take part in organised competition.
 It also acts as a proving ground for those wishing to advance to the Pro level but don't have quite enough experience to make the jump up to Pro.

 The AM Enduro class is open to all makes and models of watercraft, but unlike the Pro class, the championship is divided between two classes.

 National and regional Amateur Championships

-Amateur racing take place in the USA, the UK and in Europe.
+Amateur racing takes place in the USA, the UK and in Europe.
 The USA offers amateur regional racing circuits in Florida and Indiana.
 Email the USA Series Admin for event details in your area - firstname.lastname@example.org

 Competitors taking part in the Amateur class will be considered Amateur, which means a rider must be self-funded and receives no direct financial or product support from a PWC manufacturer.
 They must not be part of a team that provides professional mechanics.
 However, they may have local and aftermarket industry sponsors and can form part of a club team.
-Veteran riders or those with limited funding, despite having previous experience, may remain within the Amateur ranks so long as they adhere the the above rules.
+Veteran riders or those with limited funding, despite having previous experience, may remain within the Amateur ranks so long as they adhere to the above rules.